Sorry, there are no matching results

 When a company makes a profit it commonly rewards those who have invested in it (its shareholders) by declaring a dividend.
 This is cash paid out according to the amount each shareholder has invested.

 For large companies this may be a modest few pence per share to thousands of shareholders.
-In the case of smaller companies like PSCs the dividend is usually only payable to one or two shareholders and it can be significant.
+In the case of smaller companies the dividend is usually only payable to one or two shareholders and it can be significant.

 Unless your company has large reserves of undistributed profits for earlier years, dividends should not exceed the year’s profits (profit means the amount left over after paying expenses, liabilities and taxes of the company).